Back to blog

 This is serious business, and MOCCAE has already begun enforcement through their web portal and compliance checks.

 One of the biggest misconceptions among UAE businesses is that compliance requirements don't apply to free zone companies.
 This is false.
-Federal Decree-Law No. 11 of 2024 and MOCCAE's regulations are crystal clear: all organizations operating in the UAE must comply, regardless of location.
+Federal Decree-Law No. 11 of 2024 applies to free zone entities.
+Free zone location does not exempt you if your organisation operates in a MOCCAE-designated sector or has annual emissions ≥ 500,000 tCO₂e.
+MOCCAE has not published national revenue or employee-count thresholds — any entity may be designated by the Ministry regardless of size.

 This includes: